Top 7 Small Business Trends To Know for 2022

-- E-commerce will be a major focus
+- E-commerce as a major focus

 - Alternative payment options will be sought after